Procedures Implementing The City University of New York's Policies on Equal Opportunity, Non-Discrimination and Against Sexual Harassment2

 The University is committed to addressing discrimination, including harassment, and retaliation complaints promptly, consistently and objectively.

 Members of the University community may promptly report any allegations of discrimination, including sexual harassment, or retaliation as specified below:

-- Applicants, employees, and students with sexual harassment complaints should raise their concerns with the Sexual Harassment Coordinator or Deputy Coordinator at their
+Applicants, employees, and students with sexual harassment complaints should raise their concerns with the Sexual Harassment Coordinator or Deputy Coordinator at their location.

 2These Procedures govern any complaint of discrimination, sexual harassment, and/or retaliation whether addressed by the Chief Diversity Officer, Title IX Coordinator, Sexual Harassment Coordinator or Deputy Coordinator, or 504/ADA Coordinator.
 Additionally, these procedures are applicable to all of the units and colleges of the University.
 The Hunter College Campus Schools may make modifications to these procedures, subject to approval by the University, as appropriate to address the special needs of their elementary and high school students.

 These Procedures are intended to provide guidance for implementing the University Policies on Equal Opportunity, Non-discrimination, and Against Sexual Harassment.
 These Procedures do not create any rights or privileges on the part of any others.

 The University reserves the right to alter, change, add to, or delete any of these procedures at any time without notice.

 3Depending on the campus or location, the Chief Diversity Officer often serves the additional roles of 504/ADA Coordinator, addressing disability reasonable accommodation concerns, Title IX Coordinator, addressing sex discrimination allegations of students, and Sexual Harassment Coordinator or Deputy Coordinator.

 2. Preliminary Review of Employee, Student, or Visitor Concerns